-The much-hyped Apple car, while widely speculated, has never been in the news as an official announcement or even as a leak from tipsters, but the EV market is too tempting for a brand like Apple to ignore for long.
+The much-hyped Apple Electric car, while widely speculated, has never been in the news as an official announcement or even as a leak from tipsters.
+However, electric mobility and the EV market are too tempting for a brand like Apple to ignore for long.
+While it looked like, at one point, that Apple was focusing on autonomous driving software, plans for the car have repeatedly surfaced.

 Apple reportedly developing the ‘iCar’ in-house

-A report in Korean Times updated on 9 August 2021 said that Apple is talking to several component makers.
-A senior industry executive directly involved in the matter said that Apple has been talking to suppliers in the semiconductors and display sectors and will seek EV business partners in South Korea just like its smartphone business.
-Apple has already spoken to the likes of LG, SK, and Hanwha, the source said.
+This was nothing new as a report in The Korea Times filed on 9 August 2021 said that Apple was talking to several component makers.
+A senior industry executive directly involved in the matter had said that Apple was talking to suppliers in the semiconductors and display sectors and will seek EV business partners in South Korea just like its smartphone business.
+Apple had already spoken to the likes of LG, SK, and Hanwha, the source said.

 Apple loses leader Doug Field to Ford

-Apple has lost some crucial recruits in the last few years, such as Jaime Waydo, Benjamin Lyon, and Dave Scott.
+Media reports have pointed out that Apple lost some crucial recruits in the last few years, such as Jaime Waydo, Benjamin Lyon, and Dave Scott.
 These people worked on areas such as safety systems, engineering, and robotics.
-But the biggest blow by far was in early September when Ford confirmed that Doug Field, the rumored head of the Apple Car project, had rejoined the company.
-Field comes on board as the chief advanced technology and embedded systems officer at Ford.
-Mark Gunman points out on Twitter that Field is the fourth person in charge of the Apple car project to leave in its 6-year history.
+But the biggest blow by far was in September 2021 when Ford confirmed that Doug Field, the rumored head of the Apple Car project, had rejoined the company.
+Field came on board as the chief advanced technology and embedded systems officer at Ford.
+Mark Gurman pointed out on Twitter that Field was the fourth person in charge of the Apple electric car project to leave.

 After working for 30 years at the BMW Group, Kranz had a short stint at Faraday Future between July 2017 and October 2017 as the company’s CTO.
 He joined Canoo as its CTO in December 2017 and later became its CEO in September 2019.
 Kranz has a solid background in the auto industry and some experience working with EV startups.